 The Recipe: Instant Pot Smoked Paprika Garlic Chicken Legs

 The Hero Ingredient: We love a recipe with a short ingredient list, and this one is as simple as it sounds.
 The garlic and smoked paprika truly make this the flavor blast of a dinner that it is.
-Toni Dash of Boulder Locavore attributes smoked paprika as one of her favorite spices, “a deep, earthy flavor and gorgeous burnt-red color.”
+Toni Dash of Boulder Locavore lists smoked paprika as one of her favorite spices, “a deep, earthy flavor and gorgeous burnt-red color.”
 Couldn’t have said it better myself.

-Pro Tip: Dash assures us that this recipe can cook in 30 minutes or less making it a great pick for the weeknight dinner menu.
+Pro Tip: Dash assures us that this recipe can cook in 30 minutes or less, making it a great pick for the weeknight dinner menu.

 The Recipe: Sweet Potato Hash

-The Hero Ingredient: This recipe calls for a whole lot of savory, with a few touches of sweet, one of those being the pecans tossed in for an unexpected crunch.
+The Hero Ingredient: This recipe calls for a whole lot of savory, with a few touches of sweetness, one of those being the pecans tossed in for an unexpected crunch.
 Met by a drizzle of maple syrup, you’ll find balance with those salty veggies.